stablecaps/services-api-go/README.md

 6. Written terraform code to deploy it to a production environment.

 7. Improved config reading so that the app gets secrets via environment variables.

+8. Support different API versions in the Dashboard-API itself.